 I’ve used the free online mind mapping tool Coggle to build a visual chart which I would periodically review.
 If there were any concepts that I couldn’t remember, then I would go back and study them again.

-An online based workflow engine that integrates with a HUGE variety of different third-party services including Gmail, Github, Skype, Dropbox, Google Drive, Spotify etc.
+Power Automate is a cloud-based workflow engine that integrates with a HUGE variety of different third-party services including Office 365, Google, Github, Dropbox, etc.

 The command line console that Windows should have had!